 - The Mythbuntu-Updates repository will contain fixes for software written specifically for Mythbuntu such as Mythbuntu Bare, Mythexport, Mythbuntu Log Grabber.
 This is enabled when installing the package.

-Mythbuntu will provide MythTV builds based on the following rules.
+Mythbuntu will provide MythTV builds based on the following rules (see Build Rules below).
 The graphic below also indicates what MythTV versions are currently available for each release.

 - For non-LTS releases, we will build 2 MythTV versions.
 The shipped version and the shipped+1 version